thedevdojo/wave/wave/docs/features/themes.md

 ## Theme Location

 Every theme is located inside of the `resources/views/themes` folder.
-You will see inside of that folder are 3 theme folders, which are `bootstrap`, `tailwind`, and `uikit`.
-Each theme is also responsible for managing their own assets.
-In each of those folders you will find a `package.json` which contains the front-end dependencies to run webpack and build each one.
-Learn more about [theme assets here](/docs/features/themes/assets.md).
+Currently, there is only 1 theme located inside the `tailwind` folder; however, there will be more themes added in the near future.
+Each theme is responsible for managing their own assets.
+In each theme you will find a `package.json` which contains the front-end dependencies to run webpack and build each one.

+## Theme Assets

+To compile a theme's assets you can navigate into the theme folder and run `npm install`, after you install the node dependencies you can run `npm run watch` to start your asset watcher and develop your theme.
+When you are ready to compile and minify your assets for production you will want to run `npm run production`.

 ## Activating Themes